FelipeDias77/Agrotech-INCRA/README-ENG.md

 ## 🚀 Technologies Used

-AgroTec is being developed using:
+AgroTech is being developed using:

 * **HTML** — Page structure
 * **CSS** — Layout and styling